 “Potomac professors are so friendly and the guidance they provide in courses work is amazing.
 They explain concepts with relevant examples.”

-Early Childhood Education Courses & Curriculum
+Early Childhood Development Courses & Curriculum

 The Associate of Science in Early Childhood Development program consists of 20 courses for 60 academic credits.
 All courses are three credits.

 - COMP 110 Computer and Office Applications

 - ENGL 101 English Composition I

 - ENGL 102 English Composition II